-LEADS is a program housed in the Department of Medicine that puts community service front and center.
+In Colorado, LEADS is a program housed in the School of Medicine that puts community service front and center.
 LEADS runs programs for students and residents focused on developing skills in leadership and advocacy through experiential curricula and service learning.
 LEADS students work in partnership with community agencies over the summer for eight weeks on intensive projects that meet the needs of underserved populations.
-In eight years, LEADS students have completed over 40 projects improving health of Coloradans.